JADE-V-V/JADE/README.md

 ```
 Note that once the venv is created, only the source command is required in future use.

-Next clone the repository, and rename it to Code, and cd into it:
+Next clone the repository, and rename it to Code, and cd into it.
+SSH recommended for developers.

 ```
 git clone https://github.com/sbradnam/JADE.git
 mv JADE Code
 cd Code
+git checkout linux
 ```

-Now upgrade pip, and install the pip requirements:
+Now upgrade pip, and install the pip requirements.
+Use the '-e' option if performing development.

 ```
 pip install --upgrade pip
 pip install .
 ```

 JADE has now been installed as a command line tool.
 JADE should now be initialised in the top level JADE folder.
 To do this, cd up one level and run jade: